Introduction: How to Teach History Using Tinkercad

 Watch videos made by Tinkercad enthusiasts.

 Plenty of classroom teachers who use Tinkercad publish screencasts for their students online.
 For example, this video is a great tutorial made by an art teacher that illustrates how he guides students through the process of making a realistic-looking Japanese mythical beast by fusing together pre-existing models from Thingiverse in Tinkercad.
-This technique can also be applied to several other ideas referenced in this Instructable.
+This process can also be applied to several other ideas referenced in this Instructable.

 In watching the video, you will notice the teacher uses SculptGL, a free digital sculpting web app, to manipulate the design he creates in Tinkercad.
 As you can see, students can easily import their design into this program to smooth out edges or add additional effects and then export them out and back into Tinkercad again for adding finishing touches like a base.